marlago/website/content/pages/teaching.rst

 .. class:: default

+- **Running psycholinguistic studies online: Ibex Farm**

+  August 2018.
+Instructor, workshop at the University of Potsdam

 - **LingPhil course in reading and visual world eye-tracking**

   October 2017.
 Instructor, workshop at The Arctic University of Norway